phu0ngng/nccl/doc/source/env.rst

 -----------------------
 (since 2.14)

-The ``NCCL_COMM_BLOCKING`` enables blocking or nonblocking communicators globally.
-If not set, communicator behavior will be determined by the setting of the configuration parameter passed to the ncclCommInitRankConfig() function.
+The ``NCCL_COMM_BLOCKING`` forces blocking communicators globally.
+If not set or set as 0, communicator behavior will be determined by the setting of the configuration parameter passed to the ncclCommInitRankConfig() function.

 Values accepted
 ^^^^^^^^^^^^^^^
 0 or 1.
-0 indicates a non-blocking communicator, and 1 indicates blocking communicator.
+1 indicates blocking communicators; 0 has no effect on communicators.